On-farm energy tier 2 grants

 Tier 2 grants are now open

-The on-farm energy tier 2 grants are available to eligible primary producers until March 2020 or until available funding is exhausted (whichever comes first).
-Apply early so you don’t miss out.
+The application deadline for on-farm energy grants available to primary producers has been extended to 30 June 2020 or until funding is exhausted (whichever comes first).

 Learn more about preparing your documentation.

 - On-Farm Energy Tier 2 Grants – Program Guidelines (PDF - 1.2 MB)